msantillana21/sql-mysteries/My Solution/README.md

   *The second witness, named Annabel, lives somewhere on "Franklin Ave".*

- ### 2. Make a query to search the names of the witnesses
+ ### 2. Creating a query to search the names of the witnesses
  * The table that has names and addresses is the *person* table
  * Since the first witness lives on the last house, you order by descending number to show the last house of that street on the first row